Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A massive wall juts out to connect the outer walls of the castle with the keep.
 A twenty-foot-wide, twenty-foot-tall archway offers passage through the connecting wall but is blocked by a rusting iron portcullis.
 ^1a3

 The portcullis is unlocked and can be lifted with a successful DC 15 Strength check.
 It can also be opened with a command word that only Strahd and [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]] (area K62) know.
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]] (area K62) know.
 Unless the portcullis is wedged or propped open, it falls back into place once it is let go.

 ### K3.
 Servants' Courtyard